Red Velvet Cupcakes with Buttermilk

 I love frosting cupcakes with it because it’s stiff enough to pipe a big, beautiful swirl on top of a cupcake.
 And that is exactly what I did for these red velvet cupcakes with buttermilk!

 If the frosting seems too thick, add an extra Tbsp of heavy cream.
-If it seems too thin, add in another 1/4 cup of powdered sugar.
+If it seems too thin, add another 1/4 cup of powdered sugar.

 Once the frosting is made, stir it by hand with a rubber spatula to get the frosting SUPER smooth.